onionyaa/AQI-North-India/README.md

 ## About

-Northern India — Delhi, Punjab, Haryana, UP, Rajasthan — has some of the worst air quality in the world, and it's not getting much coverage beyond "Delhi smog" headlines every November.
-This project digs into 5 years of hourly station data to see what's actually driving it.
+Northern India—especially Delhi, Punjab, Haryana, Uttar Pradesh, and Rajasthan—faces some of the worst air quality in the world.
+Yet the issue is often reduced to "Delhi smog" headlines each winter.
+This project analyzes five years of hourly air quality data to uncover the key factors driving pollution across the region.

-What's in here:
+Main Objectives:
-- AQI calculated using the actual CPCB sub-index formula (not a simplified version)
+- Calculate AQI using the official CPCB sub-index methodology.
-- EDA across all five states — seasonal patterns, crop burning spikes, the COVID dip
+- Analyze five years of air quality data to identify seasonal trends, crop-burning impacts, and the COVID-19 pollution dip.
-- Random Forest and XGBoost models for next-hour AQI prediction
+- Develop Random Forest and XGBoost models for next-hour AQI prediction.
-- A 6-page Streamlit dashboard, including a live prediction tool
+- Build a six-page Streamlit dashboard featuring interactive visualizations and a live AQI prediction tool.

 ## Dataset